Aravind-Jalda/interview-prep/AWS/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository helps in preparing for DevOps interviews with practical and easy-to-understand explanations...
+This repository helps in preparing for DevOps interviews with practical and easy-to-understand explanations.

-## ☁️ AWS Section
+## ☁️ AWS Section..

 Files:
 - `aws-qa.md`